adnammit/notes/react.md

 ## Overview
 * React is a JS library for creating UIs
+* SPA (single page applications) are the most common use case for React -- the url changes which maps to different components/views on the same page (no reloading)
 * unlike Angular, data flows only one way in React: from parent to child. this prevents side-effects and is more predictable
 * React is declarative: you describe what you want to happen and React takes care of the rest. think of the UI as a function of the state over time -- as the state changes, the UI changes -- you don't have to manage the UI, React will change it for you as the state changes
 * React is unopinionated about how you style your components - it provides the structure (the DOM), but you still get to style it